 In a bowl of an electric mixer fitted with a paddle attachment, over medium/high speed, beat the butter, cream cheese, and granulated sugar until light and fluffy.
 This should take about 2-3 minutes.
-Add the egg, followed by the vanilla bean paste and beat until combined.
-Stop mixer and scrape the bowl.
+Scrape the sides of the bowl as needed.

 Remove cookies from oven and allow to cool in the cookie sheets for about 5 minutes, then transfer to a wired rack to cool completely.

 The calories shown are based on the recipe making 48 cookies, with 1 serving being 1 cookie.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.**

 Share a review below or share on Instagram with the tag #tastesoflizzyt.